pedscoffee/PhysicianPromptEngineering/prompt-refiner.md

     window.copyOutput = copyOutput;
     window.saveToPromptManager = saveToPromptManager;

+    const MODELS = {
+        thinking: {
+            id: "Phi-3.5-mini-instruct-q4f16_1-MLC",
+            name: "Thinking (Phi-3.5 Mini)"
+        },
+        fast: {
+            id: "Llama-3.2-1B-Instruct-q4f16_1-MLC",
+            name: "Fast (Llama 3.2 1B)"
+        }
+    };

-    const SYSTEM_PROMPT = \`You are an expert prompt engineer.
+    const SYSTEM_PROMPT = `You are an expert prompt engineer.
 Your task is to refine an existing prompt based on the user's desired changes.

 You will be given:
 1. The Current Prompt.